SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 #Then we get the partition to format in a variable
 $PartitionToFormat = Get-Partition -DiskNumber $DiskToFormat.Number -PartitionNumber 2
-#Note we're formatting partition #2, as #1 is usually reserved for chechsums when using ReFS
+#Note we're formatting partition #2, as #1 is usually reserved when a new partition is created in GPT type.

 #Format-Volume is the only way to set Integrity Streams on the whole volume.
 After this you will need to provide a
 # drive letter or volume mountpoint root and use Set-FileIntegrity